handsontable/handsontable/docs/next/guides/upgrade-and-migration/migrating-from-11.1-to-12.0.md

 }
 ```

-To configure your custom plugin in a different way, see the [Plugins](@/guides/building-and-testing/plugins.md) guide.
+However, in most cases, it's better to provide an explicit list of configuration options that your custom plugin observes.
+For details, see the [Plugins](@/guides/building-and-testing/plugins.md) guide.

 ## Step 3: Adjust to the `afterDocumentKeyDown` changes